 I enjoy making pieces that are both functional and decorative.
 I use hand building methods and occasional casting rather than throwing and frequently puts textures on the clay before it is fired.

 I have two main methods for introducing colours into the designs on her pots.
 Firstly I have developed traditional Devon slipware methods.
-The “Stupid Yellow Thing” (after Grayson Perry) is made in this way with the addition of guilding.
+The “Stupid Yellow Thing” (homage to Grayson Perry) is made in this way with the addition of gilding.

 These tagine pots were decorated by inlaying coloured liquid clay onto a textured surface made while the clay is still wet.